 Made famous by Charles Darwin’s research and theory of evolution by natural selection, this archipelago is one of the planet’s most biodiverse regions, renowned for its endemic species.
 The Galapagos Islands lie over 1,000 kilometres off the coast of Ecuador and are made up of 13 main islands and six small isles.
 This geographic isolation led to the development of numerous endemic species including marine iguanas, penguins, and the bizarre red-lipped batfish.

-The Galapagos Islands are home to dozens of incredible dive sites, but Wolf and Darwin Islands are easily the two most famous.
+The Galapagos Islands are home to dozens of incredible dive sites, but the islands of Wolf and Darwin are easily the two most famous.
 At these isolated rocky reefs, lucky dive groups can spot schooling hammerheads by the hundreds, often joined by eagle rays, seals, Galapagos sharks, silkies, and other powerful pelagic species.
-Other less remote sites like Gordon Rocks also boast frequent hammerhead sightings in smaller numbers.
+Diving in the Galapagos also includes other, far less remote sites, like Gordon Rocks which also boasts frequent hammerhead sightings in smaller numbers.Â

 Cocos

-Cocos Island is located around 550 kilometres off the Pacific coast of Costa Rica, and while less famous than the Galapagos, the diving is simply spectacular!
+Cocos Island is located around 550 kilometres off the Pacific coast of Costa Rica, and while less famous than the Galapagos, the diving at Cocos is simply spectacular!
 Large schools of scalloped hammerhead sharks can also be seen here, as well as white and blacktip reef sharks, Galapagos sharks, silkies, tiger sharks, and silvertips.
-The island is also home to vast shoals of bigeye, trevally, snappers, and jacks - making it a paradise for pelagic lovers.
+The island is also home to vast shoals of bigeye trevally, snappers, and jacks – making it a paradise for pelagic lovers.Â

 Dive sites like Bajo Alcyone, Dirty Rock, and Punta Maria are some of the best for hammerhead action, thanks to their ripping currents.
 But, Cocos is home to over 20 superb dive sites in total.
-In addition to the craggy reefs typical of the Eastern Pacific, the island boasts plummeting vertical walls, towering pinnacles, and boulder fields - all of which are ideal for high-speed drifts.
-You’ll also have a chance to experience bluewater diving, with adventurous groups exploring out in the open ocean where the chances of encountering large groups of hammerheads are highest.
+In addition to the craggy reefs typical of the eastern Pacific, the island boasts plummeting vertical walls, towering pinnacles, and boulder fields – all of which are ideal for high-speed drifts.
+You’ll also have a chance to experience bluewater diving, with adventurous groups exploring out in the open ocean where the chances of encountering large groups of hammerheads are highest.Â

 Malpelo

 If you’re diving in Malpelo specifically for the sharks, you’ll likely pay multiple visits to legendary sites like Freezer, Castaway and Monster Face.
-These fast-paced drift dives are hotspots for marine megafauna of all kinds, with large schools of silkies making frequent appearances, as well as scalloped hammerheads, small-tooth sand tiger sharks, and nearly a dozen other shark species.
+These fast-paced drift dives are hotspots for marine megafauna of all kinds, with large schools of silkies making frequent appearances, as well as scalloped hammerheads, smalltooth sand tiger sharks, and nearly a dozen other shark species.Â

 How to dive the Hammerhead Triangle